jakop345/cloudron-box/docs/references/selfhosting.md

 * `--encryption-key` is the key to be used for encrypting backup data.

+Optional arguments for installation:

+* `--tls-provider` is the name of the SSL/TLS certificate backend.
+Defaults to Let's encrypt.
+If Let's encrypt is not wanted, specifying `fallback` will always use the fallback wildcard certificate.
+Initially a self-signed one is provided, which can be overwritten later in the admin interface.
+This may be useful for non-public installations.

 Optional arguments used for update and restore:

 * `--version` is the version of Cloudron to install.
 By default, the setup script installs the latest version.
 This is useful when restoring a Cloudron from a backup.

 * `--restore-url` is an URL to the backup to restore to.

 ## Finish setup